Neeraj-Ghodla/animefiller-api/README.md

 # How does the api works
 The api basically fetches data from a MongoDB database which is populated by scraping https://www.animefillerlist.com/ website.
-The information that you get from the api should the same compared to https://www.animefillerlist.com/ website because the web scraper is run every hour to update the database of any new changes.
+The information that you get from the api should the same compared to https://www.animefillerlist.com/ website because the web scraper is run every day to update the database of any new changes.